CharlieGreenman/CharlieGreenman/README.md

 Also I'm sorry to the thousands of codebases that reference those articles that no longer exist (didn't think about that either when I deleted).

-## Companies I've Worked For
+## Companies I've Worked For (timeline from bottom up and past companies only w/ exception of Razroo the company.
+Razroo is forever lasting.)

 * 🚀 **Razroo** - Technical Founder building AI-powered code generation tools and ticketing systems (2018-Present)
-* 🏥 **ASCO** - Senior Software Engineer migrating Enterprise Angular applications (2 years via Razroo)
-* 💳 **Capital One** - Full stack engineer on Enterprise payments system (6 months via Razroo - left post Capital One making an increase Hybrid push)
-* 🎓 **Columbia University** - Senior Software Engineer on course management system (2 years via Razroo)
-* 📊 **Datasite One** - UI Architect for M&A applications leading 3-4 engineers (3 years via Razroo)
 * ♻️ **Republic Services** - Python and React for their AI Chat Application (3 months - post 25% industry-wide pay cuts.
 Would have never left if understood industry better.)
 * 🎓 **Ruffalo Noel Levitz** - AI Chat application (worked at for negligable amount of time.
 During a chaotic shift in industry, in hindsight should have never joined.)
+* 💳 **Capital One** - Full stack engineer on Enterprise payments system (6 months via Razroo - left post Capital One making an increase Hybrid push)
+* 🏥 **ASCO** - Senior Software Engineer migrating Enterprise Angular applications (2 years via Razroo)
+* 🎓 **Columbia University** - Senior Software Engineer on course management system (2 years via Razroo)
+* 📊 **Datasite One** - UI Architect for M&A applications leading 3-4 engineers (3 years via Razroo)
 * 📱 **Verizon** - Software Engineer and Front End Architect for Oath advertising platform (2016-2017 - I worked remote pre-Covid)
 * ⚖️ **Rubenstein Technology Group** - Front End Software Engineer for AM100 law firm solutions (2015-2016)
 * 🐴 **Pegasus Solutions** - Took charge of architecting the entire front-end stack for the booking engine.
 (2015-2015)
 * 🏢 **Omnium Group** - Front End Engineer across multiple client projects and ventures (2010-2015)

 *I blame my overly amibitous younger self(went to 6 figures in 1.5 years by age 24, and double that amount by 26, so who is to blame?)
-Entreprenuership, living overseas for five years, Covid-19(remember that?!) and December 2023 AKA AI Doom Month(I lost two contracts that month), for the amount of companies I worked for.
+Entreprenuership, living overseas for five years, Covid-19(non-remote to remote, and then back to non-remote wrecked alot of teams) and December 2023 AKA AI Doom Month(I lost two contracts that month), for the amount of companies I worked for.
 Also the industry has taken pay cuts for the first time in past 15 years.
 I didn't understand that until recently and was very unhappy with roles I had a year ago, which is why I left two of those roles.*

 ## Cities I've Lived
 - 🚀 Houston, TX (most space to roam + spacious suburbs)